 - Do random acts of kindness; write one thank you email for someone who helped you at some point in time.

 At the end of 21 days, the brain starts to retain the pattern of scanning the world for the positive.
-Training your brain to regularly focus on the best part of your everyday life is going to help you be more present and move forward with more clarity and comfort.
+Training your brain to regularly focus on the best part of your everyday life is going to help you be more present, move forward with more clarity and comfort, and become a little happier each day.
 It doesn’t even seem that difficult and I am ready and excited to give it a try!
 Are you?

 Do you already do any of the five exercises above?
 Let me know in the comments below!